 Article 43

-Common provisions on compliance simulation
+Common provisions on compliance simulation for Type B, C, D

 1. Simulation of the performance of individual power-generating modules within a power-generating facility shall aim at demonstrating that the requirements of this Regulation have been fulfilled.